jcberthon/unifi-docker/README.md

 ## Container Content

-This container is based on the Docker Hub official image for OpenJDK 8 ( `FROM openjdk:8-jre-slim`) which is currently based on Debian 9 Stretch.
+This container is based on the Docker Hub official image for Ubuntu 18.04 ( `FROM ubuntu:bionic`) which is currently using OpenJDK 8.
 Ubiquiti recommends using either Debian or Ubuntu, so that image looks good.
 The official Mongo image is based on Debian 7 Wheezy which means using outdated packages and based on OpenJDK 7 by default.
 Not an option.